 1. Create a personal Snapchat account.

-Before you begin Snapchatting on behalf of your brand, you may want to create a personal account to mess around with.
+Before you invest in Snapchat marketing for your brand, you may want to create a personal account to mess around with.
 Follow accounts your audience might follow.
 Add your friends and family.
 Just start using it.
 While this isn't a formal prerequisite, it can help you understand the intricacies and nuances of how real people use the platform -- which will ultimately help you make better decisions and create better content.

 At HubSpot, we’ve found the best performing content looks and feels like the native content being created by the average Snapchat user.
 So use your personal account to play around with the front facing camera, explore different filter options, and dress up your Snaps with doodles and emojis.
 The more Snaps you send and engage with, the better your understanding of how the platform works will be.

 2. Register for your Snapchat Business account.